 |sRGB||RGB according to HP and Microsoft has been established as a de facto standard for RGB with monitors and desktop printers, even though its gamut is smaller than, for instance, CIE-RGB.||sRGB Color Space Profile|

 |PSO coated (FOGRA 39)||The current version of the standard for offset printing on coated paper (CMYK)||CoatedFOGRA39|

 Do you know other downloead sources that may be relevant to this site?
 Did you create something yourself that you'd like to be linked to from FreeColour?
 Please send us a description, and we'll gladly add it to our link collection.

-As of today, FreieFarbe/FreeColour and dtp studio oldenburg have made available a collection of more than 250 commercial colour systems under a Creative Commons licence: The Open Colour Systems Collection (OCSC) 2.0.
+As of today, FreieFarbe/FreeColour and dtp studio oldenburg have made available a collection of more than 360 commercial colour systems under a Creative Commons licence: The Open Colour Systems Collection (OCSC) 2.0.
 The included colour palette files can be included into own software and software programming projects for free distribution.
 OCSC 2.0 includes:

 c/o Holger Everding